demisto/content/Packs/SolarWinds/Integrations/SolarWinds/README.md

 ## SolarWinds Help

-SolarWinds Integration requires installation of SolarWinds Orion Platform which consolidates the full suite of monitoring capabilities into one platform.
-Following products used in this integration are managed under Orion
+The SolarWinds integration requires installation of SolarWinds Orion Platform which consolidates the full suite of monitoring capabilities into one platform.
+The following products used in this integration are managed under Orion

-1. Network Performance Manager
+- Network Performance Manager
-2. Netflow Traffic Analyzer
+- Netflow Traffic Analyzer
-3. Network Configuration Manager
+- Network Configuration Manager
-4. IP Address Manager
+- IP Address Manager
-5. Log Analyzer
+- Log Analyzer
-6. Server and Application Monitor
+- Server and Application Monitor

 ## How to install SolarWinds Orion Platform

-Follow this [link](https://documentation.solarwinds.com/en/success_center/orionplatform/content/install-new-deployment.htm), it contains a comprehensive guide on how to install Orion and the managed products.
+Follow this [link](https://documentation.solarwinds.com/en/success_center/orionplatform/content/install-new-deployment.htm) to view a comprehensive guide on how to install Orion and the managed products.

 ## Configure SolarWinds on Cortex XSOAR